russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/Lottie Animations.md

 > [!NOTE]
 >
 > The exact version number of the package might vary from what you see in the screenshot above.
->
-> For example, the current version of the Lottie package is 4.4.0.

 At this point, commit and push your work to your remote, with the message: